alibaba/cobarclient/README.md

 A quick-start can be found at ~~<http://code.alibabatech.com/wiki/display/CobarClient/Home>~~(Since the domain "alibabatech" is discarded by alibaba internally, I have moved a copy of [中文版参考文档](http://afoo.me/shortcuts/cobarclient/zh/index.html) and [Reference Guide](http://afoo.me/shortcuts/cobarclient/en/index.html) to my personal blog.)

-you can start with cobar-client by reading the docuemntation bundled with the distribution, the documentation is very elaborate.
+you can start with cobar-client by reading the documentation bundled with the distribution, the documentation is very elaborate.

 GL & HF with cobar-client!